zacmathe/ltkinetics/README.md

 If you have not yet set up a python environment with NumPy and SciPy, this is easily accomplished on most platforms using [anaconda](https://docs.anaconda.com/anaconda/install/).

-### Disclaimer
+### About
-This is a work in progress, and I encourage any user to read through `main.py` before relying on its results.
-All feedback is welcome.
+This package was written by Zachary Mathe, doctoral student in the [DeBeer Group](https://cec.mpg.de/1/research/1087/prof-dr-serena-debeer/).
+It is a work in progress and feedback is welcome.
+I strongly encourage users to read through `main.py` and the equations therein for themselves.

+In the future, this package will be associated with either a Zenodo DOI or a peer-reviewed publication.
+If you use this package in your own work, please check back here for something to cite.

 ### References